mh-skjelvareid/vidtransgeoref/README.md

-# vidtransgeoref
+# vidtransgeotag
-Tools for generating georeferenced (geotagged) ground truth images by merging video and geolocation data streams.
+Tools for generating geotagged ground truth images by merging video and geolocation data streams.

 UNDER DEVELOPMENT - NOT READY FOR END USERS